maithilish/uknit/notes/designnotes.md

           Patch [kind=VAR, rename foo -> foo2]
     I4 [var=otherFoo, exp=foo2]

 Above, calling method creates an instance of Foo and assign it var named foo.
 The IM also creates and assign another instance of Foo to var named foo within it scope.
 But when statements of IM is merged with calling method there is conflict as there are two vars named foo.
-To resolve the conflict on merge the IM foo is renamed as foo2 and a patch is added to I3 whoes exp used local var foo.
+To resolve the conflict, on merge the IM foo is renamed as foo2 and a patch is added to I3 whose exp used local var foo.
 With the patch, I3 exp becomes foo2.bar().

 In case of renamed vars it is possible to patch exp with the logic used in case of invoke patches, but same is not true in case of arg-param name mismatch where pack level patch is essential.
 For uniformity in both cases pack level patch is implemented.

+While applying var patch the value of the arg is not compared instead it is applied based on arg index.
+In following pack, the exp becomes foo.format(name4, dept2) even though patch is for name3 to name4.
+This is because the name and old names fields in the var held by the patch are updated on reassign.

+    Invoke Var [name=name4, [name3], type=String, L, Real] Exp [exp=foo.format(name,dept)]
+        Patch [kind=VAR, rename dept -> dept2]
+        Patch [kind=VAR, rename name3 -> name4]

 ### IM Patch